monolithgoon/geoclusters-dashboard/README.md

 # Active Land Asset Visualization (AVG) & Monitoring Dashboard

-A SPA dashboard that helps managers discover insights about their work with farmers, and communicate KPIs transparently and effectively institutional partners and the general public
+A server-side generated, SPA dashboard that helps managers discover insights about their work with farmers, and communicate KPIs transparently and effectively institutional partners and the general public

 ![dashboard-0](https://user-images.githubusercontent.com/60096838/160973371-f393d866-4a73-4a14-8ffe-18e2027faa9d.png)